 Obviously, there is a lot more that happens inside your dog’s body than these five steps.
-Nevertheless, these five steps are the most basic facts you need to know about your dog’s digestive process.
-If your dog demonstrates any digestive issues, the problem probably arises in one of these five steps.
+Nevertheless, these are the most basic facts you need to know about your dog’s digestive process.
+If your dog demonstrates any digestive issues, the problem probably arises during one of these five steps.

 Dog Digestive Tract: Healthy Tips

-Keeping your dog’s GI tract healthy is imperative for it living a happy and long life.
+Keeping your dog’s GI tract healthy is imperative for them to live a happy and long life.
 Much like humans, an upset or irritated digestive tract can cause a lot of pain and annoyance to your dog.

-The number one way to keep your dog’s digestive tract healthy is to feed it food that is specially formulated for dogs.
-Offer dog foods that are high in protein and have minimal grains, though they should have some grains.
-Feeding your dog the proper diet can make a huge difference in your dog’s digestive tract.
+The number-one way to keep your dog’s digestive tract healthy is to feed them food that is species appropriate.
+Offer dog foods that are high in protein and have minimal carbohydrates, though they should have some complex carbohydrates.
+Feeding your dog the proper diet can make a huge difference to the workings of your dog’s digestive tract.

-Conversely, lack of stool tells you that your dog has an issue as well.
-If you notice that your dog has trouble going to the bathroom, or is not going to the bathroom at all, call your vet immediately.
+Conversely, a lack of stool also tells you that your dog has an issue.
+If you notice that your dog has trouble going to the bathroom or is not going to the bathroom at all, call your vet immediately.

-The short answer to the question, “How long does it take for my dog to digest its food?” is between four and eight hours.
-Although this is a rather straightforward answer, the exact time depends on a number of factors, such as your dog’s breed, size, age, exercise, and food.
-It’s also important to note that their digestive time may differ from day today.
+The short answer to the question, “How long does it take for my dog to digest their food?” is between 6 and 10 hours.
+Although this is not a straightforward answer, the exact time depends on several factors, such as your dog’s size, age, exercise habits, and food intake.
+It’s also important to note that their digestive time may differ from day to day.

-Although it may sound a little gross, you should track your dog’s general digestive health to ensure that it is, in fact, healthy and happy.
-If you notice any dramatic changes in your dog’s digestive time or cycle, contact your veterinarian immediately to get it back on track.
+Although it may sound a little gross, you should track your dog’s general digestive health to ensure that it is healthy and happy.
+If you notice any dramatic changes in your dog’s digestive time, contact your veterinarian immediately to get them back on track.